 The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) was enacted to develop, implement, and enforce Accessibility Standards in order to achieve accessibility throughout Ontario by the year 2025 thereby improving opportunities for everyone to fully participate in society.
-Accessibility Standards include the Accessible Customer Service Standard (O. Reg.
-429/07) and the Integrated Accessibility Standards Regulation (the "IASR") covering the areas of Information & Communication, Transportation, Employment and the Design of Public Spaces (O. Reg.
-191/11 and O. Reg.
-413/12).
+The Integrated Accessibility Standards Regulation (the "IASR") covers Accessible Customer Service, Information & Communication, Transportation, Employment and the Design of Public Spaces (O. Reg.
+191/11).